 However, the election of Donald Trump in 2017 instantly put a time capsule on the agreement, considering his relentless campaign promises to put an end to the “horrible, one-sided deal.”
 Just sixteen months after his inauguration, Trump formally withdrew the United States from the JCPOA and reinstated sanctions on Iran, citing a need to place the regime under “maximum pressure.”
 Unsurprisingly, these actions have caused Iran’s economy to plummet, and as food and gas prices continue to skyrocket, thousands of protesters have taken to the streets, causing the worst political turmoil in Iran since 1979.
 No doubt the Trump administration anticipated such events, considering the maximum pressure policy was intended to force the Iranian’s hands and have them agree to a new deal which better aligns with the Republican Party’s political ideology.
 Unfortunately, Washington and Tehran are no closer to a new agreement, and since the United States formally pulled out in May 2018, Iran have gradually begun to abandon the JCPOA commitments as well.
 Specifically, Iran are now ignoring “all limits” on research and development for centrifuge technology, are resuming uranium enrichment at Fordo, and as of January 5th, 2020, two days after Qasem Soleimani’s assassination, are no longer abiding by the JCPOA’s limit on operational centrifuges.

 Rather than forcing the Iranians to return to the negotiating table, Trump’s maximum pressure policy has instead served as a rallying point for Iranian government, and a justification for the regime to cause even more violence, destruction, and regional instability.
-For instance, Iran has since attacked multiple oil tankers in the Gulf of Oman, and is responsible for a September 2019 attack on two major oil facilities in Saudi Arabia.
+For instance, Iran has since attacked multiple oil tankers in the Gulf of Oman and is responsible for a September 2019 attack on two major oil facilities in Saudi Arabia.
 Iran even shot down an American military surveillance drone over the Strait of Hormuz, and the United States, who insisted the unmanned aircraft was flying above international waters, nearly responded with a retaliatory strike of their own.
 With these events causing an accumulation of tension to build between these two countries, many world leaders feared that Soleimani’s assassination could bring about another full scale military confrontation in the Middle East.
 Within days of the General’s death, Iran retaliated by firing missiles at an American military base in Iraq, injuring several U.S. service members and personnel as a result.

 While no further military exchanges have occurred since, suspicion and mistrust has clouded any opportunity for productive peace talks to continue.
 The United States still suspects Iran of pursuing a nuclear weapons program, and Iran has not forgotten the drone strike which killed its top defense official.
 With that being said, it is unclear how exactly the U.S. and Iran will correspond with one another in the future, as serious questions remain regarding a path forward towards cooperative U.S. and Iran relations.
 However, it is certainly possible, if not plausible, that the COVID-19 crisis could actually lead the way for a more productive relationship between the United States and Iran to develop.
 This perspective may not gain any particular traction from major media outlets, but it is a valuable train of thought which does merit some consideration.

 It is no secret that both American and Iranian leadership responded poorly to the coronavirus pandemic, with over 290,000 cases reported in Iran and a staggering 4.2 million counts in the United States, according to Johns Hopkins University as of Saturday July 25th.
 By failing dismally to protect their populations from the deadly outbreak, on top of each government’s inability to appeal to demonstrators angered by non-coronavirus related national crises, the public backlash against American and Iranian political figures could be crippling.
-For Donald Trump, who faces reelection in November, his inattention to the severity of the coronavirus could cost him the Presidency, and pave the way for Joe Biden to take office instead.
+For Donald Trump, who faces reelection in November, his inattention to the severity of the coronavirus could cost him the Presidency and pave the way for Joe Biden to take office instead.
 Biden, who served as Vice President under Obama, has already indicated his intention to rejoin the JCPOA.
 Whether or not this is possible is yet to be determined, but a change in American leadership could at the very least persuade Iran to resume peace talks with the United States, who under such circumstances could potentially be a much more negotiable country.

-With living conditions continuing to deteriorate in Iran, it is not an unrealistic suggestion to make that heightened social tensions could amount to a regime change and the downfall of Ayatollah Khamenei.
-As Iran’s Supreme Leader, Khamenei has relentlessly suppressed free speech, and is responsible for tens of thousands of politically motivated assassinations, including the deaths of “about 1,500” protesters in the fall of 2019 alone, according to Reuters.
+With living conditions continuing to deteriorate in Iran, it is not an unrealistic suggestion to make that heightened social tensions could amount to a regime change and the downfall of Ali Khamenei.
+As Iran’s Supreme Leader, Khamenei has relentlessly suppressed free speech and is responsible for tens of thousands of politically motivated assassinations, including the deaths of “about 1,500” protesters in the fall of 2019 alone, according to Reuters.
 With the spread of COVID-19 adding to the many layers of social unrest in Iran, calls for a new leader may be in order before long.
 After all, Iran is not a country which has historically tolerated ineffective governance.

 Peace between the United States and Iran is ultimately a service to the Middle East.
 For far too long, this region has played witness to some of the world’s most horrific and brutal fighting, which would only be exacerbated by further violent interventions between the United States and Iran.
 Hopefully, fresh leadership on both sides of the negotiating table can bring about long lasting and durable tolerance between these traditionally adversarial states.
-The formation of an alliance or partnership is not necessarily needed, nor does it seem likely, but both countries must accept their political differences, and commit to a future of peaceful relations.
+The formation of an alliance or partnership is not necessarily needed, nor does it seem likely, but both countries must accept their political differences and commit to a future of peaceful relations.
 The alternative is the continuation of more unpredictable military conflicts, which one day could lead the world to war.